mikedamay/PureDI/README.md

     TODO Later: red team: deep hierarchies
     TODO Later: red team: mix new and CreateAndInject...
-    TODO Later: red team: self registering classes - that are also beans TODO Later: PDependencyInjector or InjectionState should expose active TODO Later: profiles, particularly for use by factories.
+    TODO Later: red team: self registering classes - that are also beans TODO Later: DependencyInjector or InjectionState should expose active TODO Later: profiles, particularly for use by factories.
 	TODO Later: InjectionState should allow objects to be queried using BeanSpec.
-	TODO Later:  Multiple items will be returned as appropriate TODO Later: allow user to pass a flag to the injector constructor to treat warnings as errors TODO add an interface for PDependencyInjector
+	TODO Later:  Multiple items will be returned as appropriate TODO Later: allow user to pass a flag to the injector constructor to treat warnings as errors TODO add an interface for DependencyInjector
-    TODO docs: DI-OddsAndEnds examples for object cycles TODO docs: DI-Assemblies example of including a reference to PDependencyInjector TODO docs: in a factory bean
+    TODO docs: DI-OddsAndEnds examples for object cycles TODO docs: DI-Assemblies example of including a reference to DependencyInjector TODO docs: in a factory bean
     *** N/A docs: example of assembly exclusion
     TODO docs: connect up summary and details in DesignRationale